 How can you help?

-HMRC have, perhaps optimistically in view, estimated that 95% of all End Clients will not be subject to Ir35+because of the Small Company Exemption.
-However, the IR35+ brings in a new dawn of IR35 and End Clients must take steps now to ensure that they have the right advice and adequate procedures in place to deal with the additional requirements, or face significant fines from HMRC.
+HMRC has, perhaps optimistically in view, estimated that 95% of all End Clients will not be subject to Ir35+because of the Small Company Exemption.
+However, the IR35+ brings in a new dawn of IR35, and End Clients must take steps now to ensure that they have the right advice and adequate procedures in place to deal with the additional requirements, or face significant fines from HMRC.

 IR35 is a very complex area of law and therefore it is important that you get expert advice.

 Lloyd Clarke is an IR35 specialist, having advised many Contractors and End Clients over the years on their IR35 status, including national TV presenters.
 Lloyd offers value for money fixed fees for reviewing your working arrangements and contractual documentation, advising you on the changes which need to be made to ensure HMRC don’t come knocking on your door with a large fine.
 If you are a Contractor or End Client in need of advice or support around IR35 please contact Lloyd Clarke today on 01206 239761 for a free initial consultation.